Andrija Torkvat Brlić: Biography

 In 1861 he was an active participant in the Croatian Parliament, working as a delegate for the Military Frontier and leading its representatives to the emperor, championing for the unification of the border area with Croatia and Slavonia.
 That year, representing Brod in the Parliament, Brlić supported the recognition and equality of the Croatian and Serbian peoples in Slavonia, and the choice of the name "Yugoslav" for the people's language.
 Much unlike the Kingdom of Croatia, the population of Slavonia at the time included 38% of Serbs.
 Over the following few years, Brlić occasionally came in conflict with other Croatian politicians because he not only supported Yugoslavism, but also insisted on maintaining a Slavonian regional identity, and vocally advocated against referring to the Triune Kingdom under only the Croatian name.

 Brlić first reached out to Serbian politician Ilija Garašanin from Paris in 1849, after the Jelačić government stopped funding him.
 During the 1860s, he worked closely with the entourage of Garašanin.
 It is believed he was part of the Serbian intelligence network because of the existence of encrypted communication between him and Antonijo Orešković, but the extent and purpose of his involvement in the intelligence network remains unclear.
 It is apparent that Brlić was included in the radical plans of Strossmayer and Garašanin to create a common state of South Slavs that were under Austria and Turkey at the time.

 He was one of the most prominent advocates of unficiation of South Slavs in the 19th century.

 Brlić was a follower of the Serbian linguist Vuk Karadžić, and his grammatical theories combined the Karadžić and Illyrian philological models, following in the steps of his father's work, Karadžić, Đuro Daničić, Franc Miklošič and Vjekoslav Babukić.

-Brlić was married to painter Franciska Daubači.
+Brlić was married to painter Francisca Daubachy.
 They had a summer house in Brodsko Brdo.
-Together, they had two sons.
+Together, they had two sons including Vatroslav.

 He was a polyglot and spoke German, French, Polish, Czech, Russian, Slovak, and English.
 He translated from Greek, Czech and German.